Titan sub implosion highlights "extreme tourism" boom, but adventure can bring peril

 "A lot of the self-care and self-help message that people are receiving is, 'If you dream it you can do it,'" he continued.
 "That kind of aspirational messaging is good for society overall but can be life-threatening if you take it too far."

-Patrick Luff, a tort lawyer based in Texas, expressed concern that the growing popularity of adventure travel would attract fly-by-night operators that might cut corners on safety or security.
+Patrick Luff, founder of the Texas-based Luff Law Firm, expressed concern that the growing popularity of adventure travel would attract fly-by-night operators that might cut corners on safety or security.
 After all, a traveler drawn in by a slick website advertising once-in-a-lifetime thrills can't easily judge the strength of the company's equipment or the training and knowledge of its staff.

 "If you have a huge demand for a risky behavior… you can get unsophisticated entrants into the market," he said.
 "Whether that's an inexperienced skydiving operation or a submarine company with a tin can and a dream, that's what really becomes concerning."